Skip to main content

 Example

 A coffee shop has been collecting customer reviews left on a web site, and wants to distill some key pieces of information from these reviews.
 The primary information wanted is: was the customer satisfied with the service?
-Input data:
+Input data: The shop can use the Cortex Completions component to ask a question (prompt) and receive an answer based on the review text given to the component.
+Cortex Completions component properties:

 • Model: llama2-70b-chat